Want to Save This Recipe?

 Rice Substitute Serving Suggestions

 Serve this rice substitute alongside any of your favorite low carb dinners!
-Keep it traditional by plating it with low carb Chinese food dishes such as Hunan chicken or Hunan beef, serve it with your favorite grilled protein, or enjoy it on its own for low carb snacks!
+Keep it traditional by plating it with keto Chinese food dishes such as Hunan chicken or Hunan beef, serve it with your favorite grilled protein, or enjoy it on its own for low carb snacks!

 Honestly, I love this cauliflower fried rice SO much, I’ll often toss in leftover protein (chicken, steak, shrimp) and saute it all together for more substantial low carb lunches and dinners.